MedAI Dialog Corpus (MEDIC): Zero-Shot Classification of Doctor and AI Responses in Health Consultations: Corpus Creation

 The medical question/answer dataset was obtained from the QD website as a valuable resource for researchers and developers in the field of healthcare and NLP.
 The dataset is accessible through the GitHub link~\cite{github}.
 The repository includes medical questions and answers collected from various websites.
 For this analysis, the QD website dataset was used.
 The questions in the dataset were posed to ChatGPT~\cite{chatgpt} and the response provided by the doctors was rephrased.
 RapidAPI offers APIs for a wide range of purposes, including data retrieval, paraphrasing, and access to a wide range of functionality.
 To paraphrase the text, we used the RapidAPI Paraphrasing and Rewriter API~\cite{rapid} with the appropriate endpoint URL and API key.
 We defined two functions: one for paraphrasing text via the API and another for handling large texts that exceed the API's limits.
 The core activity in this task involves sending the text to the API and receiving a paraphrased version.
 When the text is too lengthy, it splits into smaller chunks, each processed separately.
 The script then stores the results back into a file, while also dealing with any error that might come up with network requests or data processing.
-A visual representation of the code we used for paraphrasing is displayed in figure~\ref{fig:fig_code}, with our corrupted API keys.